elzurdo/happynoamchomskyday/README.md

 ## Setup credentials
 The Google Calendars requires authentication.
+In a python kernal do:
 ```
 from happynoamchomskyday import chomsky
 chomsky.set_credentials()
 ```
-(Best to do in python kernal, as I find that within Jupyter notebook the path is incorrect)
+(Best to run this in the kernel, as Jupyter notebook currently refers to the wrong path)

 This will:
 1. Prompt the standard Google authorization
-2. Set your credential file `~./credentials/chomsky.json`
+2. Create the necessary credential file `~./credentials/chomsky.json`

 # Usage